microsoft/CNTK/bindings/python/doc/sequence.rst

 by a short learned vector.
 Then in order for the network to do well on its task it has to learn to map the words to these vectors effectively.
 For example, the vector representing the word "cat" may somehow be close, in some sense, to the vector for "dog".
-In our task, we will use a pre-computed word embedding model using `GloVe <http://nlp.stanford.edu/projects/glove/>`_ and each of the words in the sequences will be replaced by their respective GloVe vector.
+In our task we will learn these word embeddings from scratch.
+However, it is also possible to initialize our embedding with a pre-computed word embedding such as `GloVe <http://nlp.stanford.edu/projects/glove/>`_ which has been trained on corpora containing billions of words.

 Now that we've decided on our word representation and the type of recurrent neural network we want to use, let's define the network that we'll use to do